sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 **That's it.
 You're finished.
 This time for real.**

-You've just gone from Zero to HTTP/2 with AWS and Hugo and can start building your APIs using [Serverless and Lambda](https://habd.as/serverless-email-forwards-ses-lambda-crash-course/).
+You've just gone from Zero to HTTP/2 with AWS and Hugo.
+Now you can start building your APIs using [Serverless and Lambda](https://habd.as/serverless-email-forwards-ses-lambda-crash-course/) or even set-up your own [self-hosted Git service using Gitea](https://gitea.io/) for hosting your code.

 Please feel free to share your success stories or battle cries in the comments section below.